Meow/Luna/README.md

 It features tons of syntax changes over the original Lua to make it easier for programmers to code.
 The goal of the project is to lower the amount of typing that needs to be done by the coder, as well as provide convenient and easy-to-read syntax.

-Luna is heavily inspired by Ruby, but also takes certain features from JS, C# and C++.
+Luna is heavily inspired by Ruby and takes a lot of features from it.
+It also inherits certain features from JS, C#, C++ and of course, Lua itself.

 # Installation
 As of right now, Luna does not have any convenient way to parse files.
 In the future, there will be a simple ```luna_parse``` function that will output the parsed code, which can then be written to a file or otherwise fed to the Lua interpreter.
 Note that it overwrites and aliases certain build-in GMod functions and that this parser doesn't feature anything that calls the preprocessor hook.